Illumina/SpliceAI/README.md

 pip install tensorflow
 ```

-In cases where this does not work, please see [here](https://www.tensorflow.org/install/) for other options.
+Please see [here](https://www.tensorflow.org/install/) for other installation options if this installation method does not work.

 ## Usage